OPTSAT-3000

-OPTSAT-3000 (OPTical SATellite-3000), or SHALOM (Spaceborne Hyperspectral Applicative Land and Ocean Mission) is an Italian Earth observation and reconnaissance satellite developed and built by Israel Aerospace Industries and operated by the Italian Ministry of Defence.
+OPTSAT-3000 (OPTical SATellite-3000) is an Italian Earth observation and reconnaissance satellite developed and built by Israel Aerospace Industries and operated by the Italian Ministry of Defence.
 Launched on August 2, 2017, it has an expected service life of at least 7 years.
 It is based on the design of the TecSAR-1 satellite.

 Design

 Satellite bus

 OPTSAT-3000 is based upon the bus of the Israeli reconnaissance satellite TecSAR-1, but is modified for optical instruments.
 It has a launch mass of 368 kg and dimensions of 4.58 × 3.35 × 1.20 m when its two solar arrays are deployed.

 Imaging system

 OPTSAT-3000 has a high-resolution optical imaging system known as Jupiter, which is able to deliver panchromatic images with a resolution of 0.5 m while operating the multispectral channel at the same time.
 These imaging detectors, combined with a 70 cm telescope from an altitude of almost 600 km, allows OPTSAT-3000 to cover a ground track 15 km wide.